Internet of Things (IoT) security: 9 ways you can help protect yourself

-- Use a VPN, like Norton Secure VPN, which helps to secure the data transmitted on your home or public Wi-Fi.
+- Use a trusted VPN, which helps to secure the data transmitted on your home or public Wi-Fi.

 - Check the device manufacturer’s website regularly for firmware updates.

 - Use caution when using social sharing features with these apps.
 Social sharing features can expose information like your location and let people know when you’re not at home.
 Cybercriminals can use this to track your movements.
 That could lead to a potential cyberstalking issue or other real-world dangers.

 - Never leave your smartphone unattended if you’re using it in a public space.
 In crowded spaces, you should also consider turning off Wi-Fi or Bluetooth access if you don’t need them.
 Some smartphone brands allow automatic sharing with other users in close proximity.